sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

 - Render a list of items with unique keys and add conditional rendering for empty states.
 - Add PropTypes or TypeScript to a component for type checking.
 - Fetch data from a public API and display it in a list, showing loading and error states.
+- Refactor a class component to a functional component using hooks.
+- Use Context API to manage theme (light/dark) across the app.
+- Style a component using both CSS modules and a CSS-in-JS library.
+- Write a custom hook for toggling a boolean value.
+- Add accessibility features (aria-labels, keyboard navigation) to your form.

 ## Section 3: Advanced Track